HR

 • 38%—Expanding benefits offerings

-Additionally, cross training in another areas, exposure to special projects, etc. can allow employees to expand their skill sets/expertise.
-Often these types of development opportunities can be just as meaningful and important to retention/engagement as a “vertical” promotion.
+Additionally, cross-training in other areas, exposure to special projects, etc., can allow employees to expand their skill sets/expertise.
+Often, these types of development opportunities can be just as meaningful and important to retention and employee engagement as a “vertical” promotion.

-Many employers have leveraged these HR strategies to meet the current needs of employees.
-If organizations haven’t already started exploring strategies to do so, they will likely have to play catch-up quickly in 2022.
+Many employers have leveraged these HR initiatives to meet employees' current needs.
+If organizations haven’t already started exploring strategies to do so, they will likely have to play catch-up quickly.

 • Cloud-based workplace management